Oswestry

 We also know that he held Ness, and Myddle Castles.

-NB: Also held land in the barony of Fitz Alan was Myddle Manor, was afterwards castellated ; Ruyton-of-the-eleven-towns; Wykey, now part of Ruyton, but at that time independent; Moreton, Maesbrook, Melverley, Acton-Scott, Abdon, Berrington, Glazeley, Longnor, and Alwett (?)
+NB: John held land in the barony of Fitz Alan was Myddle Manor, was afterwards castellated ; Ruyton-of-the-eleven-towns; Wykey, now part of Ruyton, but at that time independent; Moreton, Maesbrook, Melverley, Acton-Scott, Abdon, Berrington, Glazeley, Longnor, and Alwett (?)